 Research and Identify Your Prospects

-Find prospects who are both similar to the clients you already have, as well as ones who you would like to have, but may be a bit more challenging or seem out of reach.
-You never know what can happen when prospecting through social media, and since this method develops a tailored pitch for your prospect, every attempt is great practice or future business.
+You never know what can happen when prospecting through social media, and since this method develops a tailored pitch for your prospect, every attempt is great practice for future business.

 To take this a step further, find out who the exact people are that you want to be talking to.